Literariness: New theories

 In the 1970s, some scholars moved away from the solely linguistic theory adopted by the Russian Formalists and started acknowledging the role of the reader to establish a theoretical discipline.
-Many of these scholars, who included Jonathan Culler, Stanley Fish, and Umberto Eco, stated that literariness cannot be defined solely on the basis of linguistic properties found within a text but that the reader is also a crucial factor in the construction of meaning (Zwaan 1993, p.
-8).
+Many of these scholars, who included Jonathan Culler, Stanley Fish, and Umberto Eco, stated that literariness cannot be defined solely on the basis of linguistic properties found within a text but that the reader is also a crucial factor in the construction of meaning.

 They acknowledged the fact that foregrounding is a feature of poetry, however, claimed that language structures such as foregrounding can also be found in ordinary texts e.g. advertisement.
-Jakobson agrees that such poetic functions can be found in any text but argues that the dominance of those functions over other functions is what makes a text a poetic text (Pilkington 2000, p.
-19).
+Jakobson agrees that such poetic functions can be found in any text but argues that the dominance of those functions over other functions is what makes a text a poetic text.
 Although this justification was accepted by later scholars, Jakobson’s theory was still not perceived as a perfectly acceptable condition for the separation of literary from ordinary texts.
 As a result, Culler and Fish emphasized that the crucial aspect of literariness is not the poetic construction of a text but the conventional expectations that are involved.
 Their main emphasis was on a reader-oriented theory which goes beyond a solely textual perception and focuses on the role of the reader in processing and interpreting a text.
-Fish argued that meaning and literariness are not textual properties but rely on interpretative constructions by the reader (Zwaan 1993).
+Fish argued that meaning and literariness are not textual properties but rely on interpretative constructions by the reader.
 Readers are members of certain social communities in which certain conventions and patterns persist and in which they acquire certain interpretive strategies.
-(Zwaan 1993).
 He argued that a certain interpretation of a text will only occur because of the conventional strategies that determine the interpretive community.

 Strong opposition to the Formalist theory has not only been voiced by reader-oriented theories but also by Marxist critics, speech act theory and new historicism.
-They all agreed that the view on a distinct definition between ordinary and literary texts should be rejected (Abrams 2009, p.
-128).
+They all agreed that the view on a distinct definition between ordinary and literary texts should be rejected.

 Two views on literariness

 Thus, the search for a definition of literariness has developed in two directions.
 The first direction is the Russian Formalist's approach which assumes that there is a difference between literary and ordinary texts with features specific to literary language.
 The second approach rejects this assumption, as those linguistic features can be found in any other instance of language use.
-This approach moves the interest from the grammatical structures, syntax and semantics, to that of pragmatics which analyses the author's and the reader's view on the text (Nöth 1990, p.
-350).
+This approach moves the interest from the grammatical structures, syntax and semantics, to that of pragmatics which analyses the author's and the reader's view on the text.